Survivor Česko & Slovensko: Hrdinové vs. Rebelové

 Survivor Česko & Slovensko Hrdinové vs. Rebelové is the second season of a joint Czech-Slovak version of the reality television game show Survivor.
 This season only consists of Ondřej Novotný hosting this season unlike the previous season where he had a co-host.
-The season has also expanded in the amount of days the season ran for, lasting 80 days to the previous 68 days where contestants try and win 2,500,000 Kč.
-The season premiered on January 25, 2023.
+The season has also expanded in the amount of days the season ran for, lasting 74 days to the previous 68 days where contestants try and win 2,500,000 Kč.

+The season premiered on January 25, 2023 and ended on 17 May 2023 where Tomáš Weimann won in a close 6-5 jury vote against Martin Konečný to win the grand prize and the title of Sole Survivor.